How to

 Step 1: Provide your domain

 Start by providing Pendula with your desired domain name.
-This is the initial step to get your domain registered with Pendula's email service.
+This is the initial step to get your domain registered to send email from Pendula.

 Step 2: Implementing SPF, DKIM, and DMARC Records